nens/threedi-docs/source/c_3di_live_sessions.rst

 Following a session
 -------------------

 Active sessions of your organisation can be followed.
-This may be a session that you started earlier (e.g. from the :ref:`3Di Modeller Interface<running-a-simulation>`), or a session that someone else in your organisation has started.
+This may be a session that you started earlier (e.g. from the :ref:`3Di Modeller Interface <simulate_api_qgis>`), or a session that someone else in your organisation has started.

 In the *Follow session* tab, Select an active session and click *Follow*.
 The number of followers of a session is unlimited.
 To leave the session, either close your browser tab, or click the *User* icon (top right) > *Leave session*.